NEY-GLH/.github/.github/ISSUE_TEMPLATE/pull_request_template.md

 ## Title

-- Add a title for your PR
+- Replace the 'Title' with a good title for your PR!

 ## Aim and background

 - State background in a sentence or two
-    - 'Users reported that API calls were failing under high load'
+    - E.g. 'Users reported that API calls were failing under high load'.
-    - 'Users were asking for an easier way to obtain data as files'.
+    - E.g. 'Users were asking for an easier way to obtain data as files'.
 - Link any relevant bugs or enhancements
-    - E.g. The original API call issue repor
+    - E.g. The original API call bug ticket.
     - E.g. The enhancement request for data export.
 - State the aim of your PR
-    - E.g. 'Reduce number of API complaints from users'
+    - E.g. 'Stop API complaints from users by making code handle API interruptions more elegantly'.
     - E.g. 'Add a data export function in the web interface'.

 ## Changes made

 - Briefly describe the changes you've made:
-    - E.g. 'a longer wait was added between API calls'
+    - E.g. 'A longer wait time was added between API calls'.
     - E.g. 'I built an export function, which queries the database for entries made by a user in a date range, and outputs a CSV'.

 ## Code style

-- Have you run the 'black' PEP8 formatter?
-This is available as a VS Code add-on.
+- Have you run the 'Black' PEP8 formatter?
+This is available as a VS Code extension, called 'Black Formatter'.
+- You can set this up to run on saved files.

 ## Unit testing

-- If you've written unit tests - have you run them?
+- If you've written unit tests - do they pass?
-    - Provide the summary output.
+    - Run them and provide the summary output.
+    - If possible, provide a summary coverage report for the sections of code you've changed.
     - Explain where you left gaps and why.
 - If there are unit tests failing which you didn't write - show that you've checked this isn't caused by your code.
     - If this is a known bug: Link known issues for this repository.